normanyahq/normanyahq.github.io/12306Description/description.md

 1. Estimate the total number of images
 2. Collect enough CAPTCHAs to construct image-image and image-label graphical models
+3. Construct graph model with cooccurrence information and features of the images.
 3. Cluster images and labels according to the graph.

 __CAPTCHA Recognition__